Oelnbod/oelnbod.github.io/about.markdown

 Hi, I am a person (yes, really).

 I am a student programmer, an advocate for digital privacy and cybersecurity and a photographer.
-My photos areavailable here: https://www.pexels.com/@oelnbod/
+My photos are available here: https://www.pexels.com/@oelnbod/

+I am passionate about FOSS, Human Rights, stopping Climate Change and ending the kleptocracy.

 My (current) preffered distro is rocky Linux.